We have you covered if you are looking for a real ale pub in Chester!

 The original pub crawl took place around 1645 in either England or Scotland (both claim bragging rights) when Sir Geoffrey Toppenbottom and pals went out for an ale or two.

 Three villages and four pubs later, nobody in Toppenbottom’s posse could recall where they had left the horses.
 What to do?
-Crawl home, obviously.
+Crawl home.
 We make no judgements about Toppenbottom or about you, but we want to make sure you don’t misplace your horses, so we alphabetised this list of pubs and provide taxis now.

 Real Ale Pubs

 If you fancy a real ale overlooking the Chester Racecourse when it is racing season, you will want to arrive early because the queue for seating tends to get long.
-It is easy to spot this unique Georgian building with both indoor and outdoor seating, so perhaps your first visit should be when the track is closed.
+It is easy to spot this unique Georgian building with indoor and outdoor seating, so your first visit should be when the track is closed.
 Enjoy a meal or quaff your thirst.
 Sit under the stars if you are a romantic and love the night air.

 Location: 54 Nicholas Street, Chester, CH1 2NX